 Three siblings killed in violent incident at house in Dublin

-Police in Ireland are investigating the deaths of a teenager and her younger brother and sister following a violent incident in Dublin.
+A man has been arrested following the deaths of a teenager and two young children following a violent incident in Dublin.

 An 18-year-old woman and her brother and sister, twins aged eight, died after an incident at a house in the west of the city.